ldgallery/ldgallery/ldgallery.1.md

 ```

-# ITEM METADATA SIDECAR
+# METADATA SIDECAR

-Item metadata are read from sidecar files of the same name, with the ".yaml" extension appended.
+File metadata are read from sidecar files of the same name, with the ".yaml" extension appended.
+Metadata contained within item files themselves (e.g. Exif fields for pictures) are ignored.

+Directory metadata are read from sidecar files named "directory.yaml" located within the directory.

 When a sidecar file is absent or a particular key omitted, values are set as empty or to their fallback value specified below.
-Metadata contained within item files themselves (e.g. Exif fields for pictures) are ignored.

 title
 : Title of the item.
-Defaults to the name of the file.
+  Defaults to the name of the file or directory.

 datetime
 : ISO 8601 zoned date and time.
-Defaults to the last modification time of the file.
+  Defaults to the last modification time of the file itself,
+  or the most recent modification date of a directory's items.

 description
 : Description for the item.

 tags
 : List of tags for the item.
   Tag groups can be defined using prefixes separated by "." (dot).
+  Tags specified in a directory metadata sidecar are applied to all items within that directory.

 # GALLERY CONFIGURATION

 The gallery settings reside in a file named "gallery.yaml" located at the root of the gallery's source directory.

-compiler.galleryName
-: Name of the gallery.
-Defaults to "Gallery".

 compiler.includedDirectories[]
 : Glob patterns of directory names to include in the gallery.
 Defaults to ["*"] (matches all directory names).